amotali/konvektion/README.md

 > :golf: Improve test coverage for mortal management feature

-### :gear: Other Changes
+## :gear:

-If your commit doesn't fall into the above categories, no worries, use this emoji.
+**Other Changes:** If your commit doesn't fall into the above categories, no worries, use :gear:.
 It's like a wildcard!

 And remember, there are other emojis for other types of changes.
 Feel free to use them based on the situation and your preference.